psyb0t/ez-file-uploader/README.md

 This is for those who ride the digital waves like they stole them.
 If this breaks your stuff, remember—you chose to live dangerously.

 **ez-file-uploader**: Because sometimes, you just need to upload a file and scream "Fuck the system!" while doing it.

+### PS

+Don't let the rough edges fool you; this badass app is actually crafted for teaching purposes.
+It's perfect for showing the ropes of file handling, and Flask in a way that won't put you to sleep.
+So, gear up, learn something new, and maybe, just maybe, stick it to the man while you're at it.